CorpWar/keycast/README.md

 You can just download the jar and run it.
 So just head over to [Release section](https://github.com/CorpWar/keycast/releases) and download the latest JAR file.
 After you download it you should be able to just run it.
 I have compiled this with Java 8 so you need at least java 8.
 If you find any bugs or have idés for improvments just write an issue.

 ![CorpWar KeyCast Screenshot](http://www.corpwar.net/wp-content/uploads/2015/07/KeyCast_mainScreen.png)
-Screenshot how it can look like

 ![CorpWar KeyCast Settings](http://www.corpwar.net/wp-content/uploads/2015/07/KeyCast_settings.png)
-Settings window

 ## Source
 If you have other idés then just fork the source and make something fun out of it.
 It is all open source.